myFLIGHTDATA – Compliance and Flight Operations Software

 • EFB applications include natural extensions of traditional flight bag contents, such as replacing paper copies of weather with access to near-real-time weather information.

-• In order to qualify as an EFB application, the failure effect must be considered a minor hazard or have no safety effect.
+• To qualify as an EFB application, the failure effect must be considered a minor hazard or have no safety effect.

 • Acceptable EFB applications are listed in Appendices A and B. These EFB applications may be overlaid or integrated.